Executive Order On Improving the Nation’s Cybersecurity

 Software Supply Chain Security

-The government buys a ton of commercial software like Microsoft Office or enterprise solutions for managing payroll, documents, email, and other critical functions.
-However, agencies historically didn’t investigate the security of this vendor-created code very deeply before purchasing.
-This order mandates much more review of the security ownership, testing, maintenance, and transparency around potential weaknesses in third-party software.
+The government buys a ton of commercial software for managing payroll, documents, email, and other critical functions.
+However, agencies previously didn’t investigate the security of this vendor-created code very deeply before purchasing.

 Centralizing this code assessment stops different agencies from each having fragmented and inconsistent reviews that allow risks to hide within complex vendor software ecosystems.